pagopa/interop-qa-tests/README.md

 - `@wait_for_fix`: test bug affected, waiting for resolution, don't execute in test suite
 - `@resource_intensive`: test resource consuming, to run only in environment with high performance
+- `@wait_for_clarification`: test that has not yet been clarified as a specification

 ## Running test